 Pavlik defeated boxer Jermain Taylor in 2007 to become middle weight champion.
 He lost his title to Sergio Martinez in 2010.
 He has been known to struggle with alcohol and has been to treatment for his drinking in the past.

 Had these events occured in Gwinnett County, Pavlik would be facing a license suspension for one year with no temporary permits available for refusing the state administered breath test.
-Under Georgia law, a driver of any vehicle only has 10 business days from the date of their DUI arrest to appeal the automatic suspension of their GA drivers license.
+Under Georgia law, a driver of any vehicle only has 30 days from the date of their DUI arrest to appeal the automatic suspension of their GA drivers license.
 If you are facing a DUI, call Gwinnett County DUI lawyer Richard Lawson to help keep you driving.